kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 __External Update Extension__: Runtime Extension (Implementation) is a component responsible to perform in place updates when  the `External Update Lifecycle Hook` is invoked.

+__Marking Machine as Pending/Done__: Using the `sigs.k8s.io/cluster-api/internal/hooks.MarkAsPending()` and `sigs.k8s.io/cluster-api/internal/hooks.MarkAsDone()` functions to track that updaters should be called and to mark machine as done updating.

 ## Summary

 The proposal introduces update extensions allowing users to execute custom strategies when performing Cluster API rollouts.

 An External Update Extension implementing custom update strategies will report the subset of changes they know how to perform.
 Cluster API will orchestrate the different extensions, polling the update progress from them.

-If the totality of the required changes cannot be covered by the defined extensions, Cluster API will allow to fall back to the current behavior (rolling update).
+If the totality of the required changes cannot be covered by the defined extensions, Cluster API will fall back to the current behavior (rolling update).

 ## Motivation

-Cluster API by default performs rollouts by deleting a machine and creating a new one.
+Cluster API by default performs rollouts by creating a new machine and deleting the old one.

 This approach, inspired by the principle of immutable infrastructure (the very same used by Kubernetes to manage Pods), has a set of considerable advantages:
 * It is simple to explain, it is predictable, consistent and easy to reason about with users and between engineers.